 Bring Mindfulness to the Classroom

-For teachers, consultants and anyone who want to introduce mindfulness to their students, children and staff.
-Including ready to use lesson plans.
+For teachers and consultants who want to introduce mindfulness to their students, children and staff.

 Frequently Asked Questions